Arianini/NSAPDEV_TollWay-Simulator/README.md

 ## Project Report

-See the detailed project description, architecture diagrams, and performance analysis in `docs/NSAPDEV Final Project.docx`.
+See the detailed project description, architecture diagrams, and performance analysis in `NSAPDEV Final Project.docx`.

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m "Add YourFeature"`)
-4. Push to your branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

-## License

-This project is released under the MIT License.

 ## Authors